Jodenee/Voyager/docs/Tutorials/securing-remotes.md

 end)
 ```

-And lasty we will add a BindToClose event to make sure data isn't lost when the server shuts down.
+And lasty we will add a BindToClose event to ensure data isn't lost when the server shuts down.

 ```lua linenums="1" hl_lines="48-62"
 local voyager = game:GetService("ServerStorage").Voyager